The Lisa Foundation for Brain Aneurysms Ambassadors

 Whoopi Goldberg is an award-winning comedian, actress, and longtime host of the ABC daytime talk show "The View".
 The day after Lisa Colagrossi passed from a ruptured Brain Aneurysm, Whoopi paid an emotional and heartfelt tribute to her former ABC colleague on "The View" and encouraged everyone to love their families each day "because of moments like that".
 Just over one month later, Whoopi lost her only brother, Clyde Johnson, to a ruptured Brain Aneurysm (2015)

-Tommie is a member of the board of directors of The Lisa Colagrossi Foundation.
-He was an eight year veteran of the NFL Chicago Bears and standout defensive tackle.
+Tommie is a former American football defensive tackle who played eight seasons in the National Football League for the Chicago Bears.
 Tommie lost his wife, Ashley Harris, to a ruptured Brain Aneurysm (2012) and is now raising their two children Tinsley and Tyson.

 Albert Haynesworth is a former NFL defensive tackle who played ten seasons with the Tennessee Titans, Washington Redskins, New England Patriots, and Tampa Bay Buccaneers.
 Albert survived two Brain Aneurysms (2014) and his touching story was featured on ESPN's SportsCenter in April, 2016.